-11.3.
-Rules and Regulations for Students Enrolled in in four-term calendar courses, programs, or certificates
+10.3.
+Rules and Regulations for Students Enrolled in Four-Term calendar Courses, Programs, or Certificates

-All rules and regulations in previous sections apply to students enrolled in four-term courses, programs, and certificates, except for the changes listed below.
+All rules and regulations in previous sections apply to students enrolled in four-term courses,

-11.3.1.
+10.3.1.
 Credit hours for Students in Four-Term Calendar Courses, Programs, or Certificates